 Beall, M. L. (2010).
 Perspectives on intercultural listening, In A. D. Wolvin (Ed.), Listening and human communication in the 21st century.
 Oxford, UK: Wiley-Blackwell.

 Beger, N. (2004).
 Participatory democracy: Organised civil society and the ‘new’ dialogue.
 Federal Trust Constitutional Online, Paper No. 09/04.

 Bekemans, L. (2008).
 Intercultural dialogue, democracy & active citizenship in Europe.
 Paper presented at UNITE project (REVES), Undertaking intercultural exchange: Joint and innovative actions for participatory integration 8/11/2008, Grenoble, France.

 Bekerman, Z. (2016).
 The promise of integrated and multicultural bilingual education.
-Oxford: Oxford University Press.
+Oxford, UK: Oxford University Press.